ste2425/PSP-Bluetooth/docs/build guide.md

 It will tell you what steps need to be followed next.

+**NOTE** The exe is not signed.
+Your web browser of choice will complaining downloading the exe as will Windows when it launches it.

 <div class="page"/>

 # 4 - Connecting the Arduino and PSP